Adminrivero/bookkeeping-assistant/README.md

 - Classification rules can be updated in `config/allocation_rules.json`.
 - Ambiguous transactions will be flagged for manual review in the Notes column.
-- Logging can be enabled with `--use-logging` or `-l` for detailed transparency.
+- Logging can be enabled with `--log` or `-l` for detailed transparency.
 - Future enhancements may include PDF ingestion, fuzzy matching, and CI integration.